 Orgasmic dysfunction is also known as anorgasmia or female orgasmic disorder.

-It can be hard to figure out the underlying cause of orgasmic dysfunction.
+It can be difficult to determine the underlying cause of orgasmic dysfunction.
+Women may have difficulty reaching orgasm due to physical, emotional, or psychological factors.
 Contributing factors might include:

-- cultural or religious views on sex
+- cultural or religious beliefs

 - guilt about enjoying sexual activity